dlt-hub/dlt/docs/website/docs/walkthroughs/add-a-pipeline.md

 # Add a pipeline

-Follow the steps below to add a [pipeline](../general-usage/glossary.md#pipeline) pipeline contributed by the other `dlt` users.
+Follow the steps below to add a [pipeline](../general-usage/glossary.md#pipeline) contributed by the other `dlt` users.

 Please make sure you have [installed `dlt`](../installation.mdx) before following the steps below.